 If you have diabetes, three minutes per day could save your life.

 It’s true.
+Diabetic foot complications and problems can be prevented.
 Just three minutes is all you really need to give your feet a thorough check for cuts, scrapes, lumps, and other injuries that could easily progress to something more.
 When such issues are addressed time, you go on living your life.
-If they aren’t, they can become dangerous wounds that may lead to infection, amputation, and a serious decline in overall physical wellbeing and quality of life.
+If they aren’t, they can become dangerous wounds that may lead to infection, amputation, and a serious decline in overall physical well-being and quality of life.

 How do you perform a check?
 It’s not hard!
 Here’s a quick checklist: